Strykar/H680GM-A/README.md

 1. Dual-stack my router and LAN via a /64 IPv6 that Airtel provides since all residential customers receive native IPv6 now.
 2. Port-forward ports 80 and 443 so I can run an HTTP(S) server on my new symmetric 1 Gigabit connection.

+If you have Qs, use the [Discussions](https://github.com/Strykar/H680GM-A/discussions) option, open issues only for the scripts.
 Poke around the scripts, they have tips and examples for figuring this out on any router.
 ### TLDR
 * [Getting port 80 and 443 forwards to work](https://github.com/Strykar/H680GM-A#tldr---getting-port-80-and-443-forwarded)